+The School of Languages is unique and ideally suited for teachers who want to teach motivated learners, in a well structured curriculum environment where high standards are expected and achieved.
+We have a diverse and highly committed staff who are all multilingual.
 Many of the teaching staff are fractional appointments.
-The School of Languages is unique and ideally suited for teachers who want to teach motivated learners, in a well structured curriculum environment where high standards are expected and achieved.
-A number of staff is overseas-trained or locally retrained, and single subject specialists.
+Some staff are overseas-trained or locally retrained, and single subject specialists while others are qualified in other subject areas and teach in mainstream schools also.